Basingstoke

 Basingstoke (/ˈbeɪzɪŋstəʊk/ BAY-zing-stohk) is a town in Hampshire, situated in south-central England across a valley at the source of the River Loddon on the western edge of the North Downs.
 It is the largest settlement in Hampshire without city status.
 It is located 30 mi north-east of Southampton, 48 mi south-west of London, 27 mi west of Guildford, 22 mi south of Reading and 20 mi north-east of the county town and former capital Winchester.
 According to the 2021 population estimate, the town had a population of 107,642.
 (Note: In 2012, the town proper had a population of 84,275, but this does not include the large suburban villages of Chineham, Old Basing or Lychpit, which are now considered as outer suburbs of the town.)
 It is part of the borough of Basingstoke and Deane and part of the parliamentary constituency of Basingstoke.

-Basingstoke is an old market town and was mentioned in the Domesday Book of 1086.
-At the start of the Second World War, the population was little more than 13,000. and it remained a small market town until the early 1960s.
+Basingstoke is an old market town and was mentioned in Domesday Book.
+At the start of the Second World War, the population was little more than 13,000, and it remained a small market town until the early 1960s.
 It still has a regular market, but is now larger than Hampshire County Council's definition of a market town.

-Basingstoke became an important economic centre during the second world war.
+Basingstoke became an important economic centre during the Second World War.
 It expanded further in the mid-1960s as a result of an agreement between London County Council and Hampshire County Council.
 It was developed rapidly along with various other towns in the United Kingdom, in order to accommodate part of the London 'overspill' as perceived under the Greater London Plan in 1944.

-It now houses the UK headquarters of Motorola, The Automobile Association, De La Rue, Sun Life Financial, ST Ericsson, GAME, Barracuda Networks, Eli Lilly and Company, FCB Halesway part of FCB, BNP Paribas Leasing Solutions (the leasing arm of BNP Paribas in the UK) and Sony Professional Solutions.
+It now houses the UK headquarters of Motorola, The Automobile Association, De La Rue, Sun Life Financial, ST Ericsson, Barracuda Networks, Eli Lilly and Company, FCB Halesway part of FCB, BNP Paribas Leasing Solutions (the leasing arm of BNP Paribas in the UK) and Sony Professional Solutions.
 It is also the location of the European headquarters of the TaylorMade Golf Company.
 Other industries include IT, telecommunications, insurance and electronics.

 Etymology

 The name Basingstoke (A.D 990; Embasinga stocæ, Domesday; Basingestoches) is believed to have been derived from the town's position as the outlying, western settlement of Basa's people.
 (Note: The List of generic forms in British place names shows a toponymic interpretation of the various Old English elements within the names Basing and Basingstoke.
 Bas is taken to be from the personal name 'Basa', ingas as 'people of' and stoc as 'dependent farmstead' or 'secondary settlement'.)
 Basing, now Old Basing, a village 2 mi to the east, is thought to have the same etymology, and was the original Anglo-Saxon settlement of the people – Basingas – led by a tribal chief called Basa.
-Basing remained the main settlement until changes in the local church moved the religious base from St Marys Church, Basing, to the church in Basingstoke.
+Basing remained the main settlement until changes in the local church moved the religious base from St Mary's Church, Basing, to the church in Basingstoke.